Nicholas I of Russia: King of Poland

 Nicholas was crowned King of Poland in Warsaw on 12 (24) May 1829, per the Polish Constitution, a document he would not respect thereafter.
 He is the only Russian monarch ever crowned King of Poland—although not the only one bestowed with the title.

+After suppressing the November Uprising of 1830–31, Nicholas replaced the kingdom's constitution with the Organic Statute of the Kingdom of Poland, which replaced the personal union between the Kingdom of Poland and the Russian Empire with the "eternal incorporation" of Poland into Russia, along with abolishing the Polish parliament and merging its army with that of Russia.

 Culture

 The official emphasis on Russian nationalism fueled a debate on Russia's place in the world, the meaning of Russian history, and the future of Russia.
 One group, the westernizers, believed that Russia remained backward and primitive and could progress only through adopting European culture and institutions.
 Another group, the Slavophiles, enthusiastically favored Slavic culture and customs, and disdained the West.